Stork (film): Production

 The play The Coming of Stork had premiered in 1970 at La Mama Theatre, run by Betty Burstall.
 Her husband Tim Burstall saw the play and hired Williamson to adapt it, commenting that:

 It had a kind of gaiety and brio.
 It was good-natured and it celebrated our own lives in a very straightforward way.
 It wasn't the precious or arty.
 It was Australian comedy of a pretty straightforward sort, but also of a pretty well-observed and accurate sort.

 Most of the budget was raised privately; Burstall had obtained $7,000 from the Experimental Film and Television Fund to make a film called Filth which project manager Fred Schepisi allowed him to transfer over to Stork; $5,000 came from Bilcock and Copping, a company of Burstall's, with $21,000 from the sale of Burstall's Arthur Boyd paintings.
 Everyone was paid $200 a week.
 The film was shot in Melbourne in March and April 1971 on 16mm stock and a crew of twelve.

-Williamson later said he felt Burstall directed Spence "a little bigger than I would have liked" and clashed in a few places with the director but on the whole the collaboration was a good one.